 As such, they will often try to lowball victims to get them to settle for less than they deserve.
-If you find yourself in this situation, do not be afraid to stand up for yourself and fight for the fair compensation you deserve.
+If you are in this situation, do not be afraid to stand up for yourself and fight for the fair compensation you deserve.

 Damages are Significant

-It is often necessary to hire expert witnesses to testify about the victim’s injuries and their expected future needs in these cases.
+Hiring expert witnesses to testify about the victim’s injuries and their expected future needs is often necessary.
 This can take time, but it is often necessary to reach a fair settlement.

 Litigation is Needed to Resolve the Claim

-In some cases, the only way to reach a fair settlement is to file a lawsuit and take the case to trial.
-This is often the case when liability is contested, or the insurance company is being unreasonable.
+Sometimes, the only way to reach a fair settlement is to file a lawsuit and take the case to trial.
+This is often the case when liability is contested or the insurance company is being unreasonable.
 While litigation can take time, it may be the only way to get the compensation you deserve.

-The dedicated team at Baumgartner Law Firm has extensive experience handling all types of injury claims.
+The compassionate personal injury attorneys at Baumgartner Law Firm have extensive experience handling all injury claims.
+Our law firm is based in Houston.
 We will answer your questions and help you get the compensation you deserve.
 Contact us today to schedule a free consultation.